Seanzy/Google-Python-Automation-Certificate/README.md

 Learned about sort() and sorted(), sort modifies the existing list it's called on, and sorted returns a new list

 Passing module 6

+10/5/20 Almost done with Final Project
+Learned about str.translate and str.maketrans